Lessons Learnt from The Translumbar Aortogram Paid Members Public

 Any image guided biopsy can cause two major complications.
 The first is bleeding, which can happen from within a vascular organ (liver, spleen, kidney) or when you injure or traverse a vessel (lung, liver, abdomen, head & neck, mediastinum).
 The second is a pneumothorax.
 Many radiologists balk at the idea

-Crosstalk Paid Members Public
+Crosstalk Members Public

 A message popped up on Rahul’s Slack telling him that Samir, a patient wanted to speak with him.
 Samir had recently undergone an MRI of the lumbar spine, which Rahul, a radiologist, had reported.
 Samir had a left posterolateral intervertebral disc hernia, a slipped disc that was pressing on

-Above King's Circle Paid Members Public
+Above King's Circle Members Public

 Background: This write-up is an amalgamation of two pieces, the first published in October 2005 (How Green in My Matunga) and the second in September 2006 (Aamchi Mumbai), before and after I had acquired a copy of Jehangir Sorabjee’s book, “Above Bombay”, which, according to me, is a book

-1.4 - What I Write About, When I Write About Running (with Due Respect to Mr. Murakami) Paid Members Public
+1.4 - What I Write About, When I Write About Running (with Due Respect to Mr. Murakami) Members Public

 Background: This was the piece that convinced Meenal to give me my own column.
 After Writer’s Bloc died a natural death, essentially due to lack of interest and contributors, I didn’t have an outlet for my writing.
 People who knew me would keep coming up to me all

-10.8 - No-Horn "Athai" Paid Members Public
+10.8 - No-Horn "Athai" Members Public

 Background: This came out in December 2007, immediately after I tried this out as an experiment.
 To Subscribe Matunga is famous for its “athais”, which are 8-day fasts that Jains undertake during “pajosan”, a festival of penance, which usually comes around Aug-Sept.
 A Jain fast means no food at all,

-A Year in Retrospect Paid Members Public
+A Year in Retrospect Members Public

 This November issue has been very exciting to publish.
 This particular issue marks the end of our first year.
 We are proud that this fourth issue of 2007 has been available online from 31 October, and will have reached most radiologists in print form, in the month of November itself;